 Especially these cows, beef cattle, Herefords.
 I found this on the Hereford cattle website, containing all you want to know about why these are good cows to have (though they are trying to sell you Herefords, it’s true):

 Identity: Throughout its history the Hereford has maintained its distinctive white face and red coat.
 All cross-bred Hereford cattle feature a white face, a distinct advantage for easier traceability and future predictability.
+Foraging Ability: Docility: Hereford cattle are famous for their good temperament… Adaptability: Ease of Calving:

-Ease of management:
+Fertility: Ease of management: Quality Beef:

 So there you have it — the black cattle in the herd have been crossed with Holstein-Friesian cattle, the kind of cow most often pictured in the books belonging to small children and on Ben and Jerry’s ice cream tubs.
 You see a field of these cows?
 You’re probably safe to go into it.